packeteer/alpine-nginx/README.md

 # alpine-nginx
-my version of Docker nginx suing Alpine as base
+My version of Docker nginx using Alpine as base